cwhuang29/article-sharing-website/README.md

 #### SSL/TLS Certificates
 Since all cookies are sent only with encrypted requests and responses, you may want to get certificates for localhost.
 Here is a good example: [How to get HTTPS working on your local development environment in 5 minutes](https://www.freecodecamp.org/news/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec/).
-After setting up the certificates, copy `server.crt` and `server.key` to the `certs/` folder, and then connect to URL `https://localhost`.
+After setting up the certificates, copy `server.crt` and `server.key` to the `certs/` folder (in the root of the project), and then connect to URL `https://localhost`.

 #### Install environment on AWS
 If you want to host the website on AWS EC2, run the following script to install Docker and MySQL